The Sydney Harbour Bridge is an iconic landmark of Sydney, Australia.

 Here are two reviews we have handpicked, so you know if Sydney Bridge Climb is worth it.

-The bridge climb is suitable for everyone, there is no need to be afraid as everyone is attached, via a link and chain to the actual handrail.
-You are kitted out with all the gear, even handkerchiefs that are attached to you so that they cannot be dropped!
+The bridge climb is suitable for everyone.
+There is no need to be afraid as everyone is attached via a link and chain to the actual handrail.
+You get all the gear.
+Even handkerchiefs are attached to you so that you can’t drop them.
+Everything is well planned and executed, the staff is excellent, and nobody is rushed.
+I would highly recommend the bridge climb without a doubt.HA60, Manchester, United Kingdom

 Scared of heights and had a ball